Forbes Champagné: Background

 Forbes had three brothers: General Sir Josiah Champagné; Rev. Arthur Champagné, vicar of Castlelyons; and Rev. George Champagné, Canon of Windsor and Rector of Twickenham.
 He had six sisters, including Jane, who married the Earl of Uxbridge; Henrietta, wife of Sir Erasmus Dixon Borrowes, 6th Baronet; and Marianne, wife of Sir Charles des Voeux, 1st Baronet.

 Military career

 Champagné was commissioned into the 4th Regiment of Foot in 1773.
 He served in the Southern Colonies during the American Revolutionary War and took part in the Battle of Wetzell's Mill in 1781.
 By 1796 he had been appointed Commanding Officer of the 20th Regiment of Foot.

-He was Commander-in-Chief, India from 1807 to 1811 during which time he was promoted to Lieutenant-General.
+He was promoted to colonel on 26 January 1797 and to major general on 25 September 1803.
+He started officiating as Commander-in-Chief, India in 1807 and was also appointed colonel of the 1st Battalion of the 95th Regiment of Foot in 1809.

-He also became Colonel of the 1st Battalion of the 95th Regiment of Foot.
+Promoted to lieutenant general on 25 July 1810, he ceased officiating as Commander-in-Chief, India, following the appointment of Sir George Nugent, 1st Baronet in 1811.

 He lived in Merton and died on 23 October 1816.